CambodiaOfficial Name: Kingdom of Cambodia

 CURRENCY RESTRICTIONS FOR ENTRY:

-The import and export of local currency (Riel) is prohibited.
+The import of local currency (Riel) is prohibited.
+When entering Cambodia, foreign currency amounts over US $10,000 must be declared.

 CURRENCY RESTRICTIONS FOR EXIT:

+The export of local currency (Riel) is prohibited.
 Foreign currency can be taken out of the country up to the limit declared at customs on arrival.
-When entering Cambodia amounts over US$10,000 must be declared.

 Embassies and Consulates